dnazerg666/OrthoVenn2/README.md

 The project folder contains python files of OrthoVenn2 and the bin folder contains the executable files of the dependencies, all of them has tested in Ubuntu 18.04 (64-bit).

 # Usage

+Usage:
+-i the path of protein fasta files folder
+-w the path of output folder
+-b the path of bin folder